marcusoftnet/marcusoftnet.github.io/_posts/2019-08-24-scraping-functionally---to-save-my-inheritance.md

 ).then(console.log);
 ```

 That works, and it's blazingly fast too!
-Async is my lightsaber!
+Async is my light saber!

 Also, I'm kind of starting to love `Promise.all`.
 This way I can map over asynchronous functions and await all of them before I proceed to my next `.then()`.